pepabo/capistrano-stretcher/README.md

 ## Usage

-You need to add `config/deploy.rb` following variables:
+You need to add `require "capistrano/stretcher" to Capfile` and add `config/deploy.rb` following variables:

 ```
 role :build, ['your-target-server.lan'], :no_release => true